-I have been involved in several Digital Humanities initiatives at Penn Libraries and in the Philadelphia region, ranging from unconference events to learning groups to individual projects with faculty and students.
+I have been involved in Digital Humanities initiatives in the Philadelphia region, ranging from unconference events to learning groups to individual projects with faculty and students.
 Take a look below to learn more.

 In 2013, I was an organizer for the inaugural PhillyDH@Penn Unconference, which included participants from the Philadelphia region and beyond.
 In 2014, I assisted in organizing and presenting at the conference.